A Workplace Culture of Fun, Trust and High-Performance for Your Virtual Staff

-In my years of freelancing, I’ve worked with both solo clients and whole teams.
-But even when it’s just me and the boss, one on one, each boss has an identity.
-Anyone who has worked for others have experienced this: you like working for this boss, while you only drag yourself to work for that other boss (and you leave sooner or later).
+Freelancers have worked with both solo clients and whole teams.
+But even when it’s just them and the boss, one on one, each boss has an identity.
+Anyone who has worked for others has experienced this: you like working for this boss, while you only drag yourself to work for that other boss (and you leave sooner or later).

 When they do, they’re dedicated and motivated.

 Dedication and motivation produces initiative and results way beyond your expectations.

 Think about ripples.
 Define what kind of company you want yours to be.
 The kind employees remember fondly, even when they’re no longer in it?

 Hire smartly.
 More than 25% of employees resign because of their colleagues.
 Safeguard your workplace from bad eggs.
 They can stink up the whole place.
 Look beyond skills to soft skills that contribute to a workplace where no one is bristling at anyone else (either due to incompetence, arrogance, tactlessness, etc).

 Take feedback.
 Be genuinely interested.
 Asked what they would like to see, change, or do at the end of the year.
 Establish an open-door policy where your freelancers can speak to the head honchos anytime.